NOUIY/aws-cdk-guide/v2/testing.md

 ------

-Our Lambda function test asserts that two particular properties of the function resource have specific values\.
-By default, the `hasResourceProperties` method performs a partial match on the resource's properties as given in the synthesized CloudFormation template\.
-This test requires that the provided properties exist and have the specified values, but the resource can also have other properties, which are not tested\.
+Our Lambda function test asserts that two particular properties of the function resource have specific values.
+By default, the `hasResourceProperties` method performs a partial match on the resource's properties as given in the synthesized CloudFormation template.
+This test requires that the provided properties exist and have the specified values, but the resource can also have other properties, which are not tested.

-Our Amazon SNS assertion asserts that the synthesized template contains a subscription, but nothing about the subscription itself\.
-We included this assertion mainly to illustrate how to assert on resource counts\.
-The `Template` class offers more specific methods to write assertions against the `Resources`, `Outputs`, and `Mapping` sections of the CloudFormation template\.
+Our Amazon SNS assertion asserts that the synthesized template contains a subscription, but nothing about the subscription itself.
+We included this assertion mainly to illustrate how to assert on resource counts.
+The `Template` class offers more specific methods to write assertions against the `Resources`, `Outputs`, and `Mapping` sections of the CloudFormation template.

-### Matchers<a name="testing_fine_grained_matchers"></a>
+### Matchers<a name="testing-fine-grained-matchers"></a>

-The default partial matching behavior of `hasResourceProperties` can be changed using *matchers* from the [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Match.html#methods](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Match.html#methods) class\.
+The default partial matching behavior of `hasResourceProperties` can be changed using *matchers* from the [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Match.html#methods](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Match.html#methods) class.

-Matchers range from lenient \(`Match.anyValue`\) to strict \(`Match.objectEquals`\)\.
-They can be nested to apply different matching methods to different parts of the resource properties\.
-Using `Match.objectEquals` and `Match.anyValue` together, for example, we can test the state machine's IAM role more fully, while not requiring specific values for properties that may change\.
+Matchers range from lenient (`Match.anyValue`) to strict (`Match.objectEquals`).
+They can be nested to apply different matching methods to different parts of the resource properties.
+Using `Match.objectEquals` and `Match.anyValue` together, for example, we can test the state machine's IAM role more fully, while not requiring specific values for properties that may change.

 ------
 #### [ TypeScript ]